Pitt's Narduzzi, Northwestern's Fitzgerald showcase mutual respect before bowl game

 In turn, Pat Narduzzi twisted his torso briefly to his left and his left hand bumped against Fitzgerald's right fist in a show of friendship.

-What took place in the bowels of Yankee Stadium Tuesday afternoon was not your run-of-the-mill news conference.
+What took place in the bowels of Yankee Stadium on Tuesday afternoon was not your run-of-the-mill news conference.
 Instead, it was part mutual admiration society, part open mic night.

 “There's a lot of coaches out there you really have a lot of love and respect for,” Narduzzi said.

-He and Fitzpatrick met with reporters for the final time before Wednesday's Pinstripe Bowl, where No. 23 Pittsburgh (8-4) meets Northwestern (6-6).
+He and Fitzgerald met with reporters for the final time before Wednesday's Pinstripe Bowl, where No. 23 Pitt 8-4) meets Northwestern (6-6).

 “He's had opportunities to go, probably, anywhere in the country he's wanted.
-But he's coaching the game because he loves coaching the kids [at Northwestern],” Narduzzi said.
+But he's coaching the game because he loves coaching the kids (at Northwestern),” Narduzzi said.
 “He loves Evanston, Ill.
 That's the guy that I admire.
 He's been a head coach a heck of a lot longer than I have.
-But it doesn't make [coaching against a friend] any easier or any harder.
+But it doesn't make (coaching against a friend) any easier or any harder.
 You kind of put those things aside.
-We'll shake hands at the 50-yard line, wish each other luck and win o -lose, he's a hell of a coach, got a hell of a football team and will continue to be a good friend.”
+We'll shake hands at the 50-yard line, wish each other luck and win or lose, he's a hell of a coach, got a hell of a football team and will continue to be a good friend.”

 On paper, Wednesday's bowl game appears to have the makings of an offensive explosion.
-The Panthers enter the game averaging 42.8 points per game, while Northwestern averages 25.6.
+The Panthers enter the game averaging 42.8 points, and Northwestern averages 25.6.

-Both Narduzzi and Fitzpatrick pointed toward the game's offensive stars as key to winning the Pinstripe Bowl's seventh edition.
+Both Narduzzi and Fitzgerald pointed toward the game's offensive stars as key to winning the Pinstripe Bowl's seventh edition.

 For Pitt, the task will be to slow wide receiver Austin Carr.
 A senior, Carr caught 84 passes for 1,196 yards and 12 touchdowns and was a Biletnikoff Award finalist.

-In Northwestern's case, limiting the effectiveness of runningf back James Connor, playing his last collegiate game, is only part of what needs to be done in order to win.
+In Northwestern's case, limiting the effectiveness of running back James Connor, playing his last collegiate game, is only part of what needs to be done in order to win.

-Fitzpatrick stressed the Panthers aren't a one-man offense.
+Fitzgerald stressed the Panthers aren't a one-man offense.

 “When you pop on the tape, you see the player of the year in the ACC.
 That level player.
-We've seen some really good backs this year in the Big 10 like we typically always do and I would put James up there at the top,” Fitzpatrick said.
+We've seen some really good backs this year in the Big Ten like we typically always do and I would put James up there at the top,” Fitzgerald said.

+“It's going to be a huge challenge.
+It would be easy if it was one of our Big Ten teams we see each week, the back and that's it.

 Denis P. Gorman is a freelance writer.